-Intensity: The Heavy Commercial designation allows a Floor Area Ratio ranging from 0.55 to 0.60.
+Intensity: The Heavy Commercial designation allows a Floor Area Ratio ranging from 0.55 to 0.60 FAR up to 1.0 for Hotels, and up to 0.55 for other uses.

-Zoning: Zoning districts that implement the Heavy Commercial designation are: C-3, General Commercial, which allows a Floor Area Ratio of 0.55.
+Zoning: Zoning districtsThe zoning district that implementimplements the Heavy Commercial designation areis: C-3, (General Commercial, which allows a Floor Area Ratio of 0.55.).